Skip to content

 What are the symptoms of a coral snake bite?

 Coral snakes have small, fixed fangs.
 When coral snakes bite, they tend to latch onto their prey and "chew" for a few seconds to deliver their venom.
 Compared to other venomous snakes, their bite marks can be easily missed, often showing no obvious signs of injury.
-The bite may even be painless.
+The bite might even be painless.

 The most serious effect associated with coral snake envenomation is paralysis of respiratory muscles, causing the victim to stop breathing.
 Despite what the rhyme says, deaths following coral snake venom exposure are exceedingly rare.